kalyanih29/TflRoadStatusCheckerClient/README.md

 [![keys-change.png](https://i.postimg.cc/fLK3fcj1/keys-change.png)](https://postimg.cc/DJSy2bNc)

 2. Right click the solution and build the solution.
-This should display in the output window of Visual Studio that the build is successful.
+The output window of Visual Studio should confirm that the build is successful.

 o	**Run the output**

 1. Open the Windows Powershell Command tool
-2. Browse to you projects ".\bin\[configuration]\net5.0" where it can be release or debug configuration
+2. Browse to you projects ".\bin\[configuration]\net5.0" where it can be a release or debug configuration
-3. Copy the above path and execute the following commands like below: cd C:\Kalyani\Documents\Personal\Profile\RoadStatusCheckerClient\TflRoadStatusCheckerClient\TflRoadStatusCheckerClient\bin\Debug\net5.0
+3. Copy the above path and execute the following commands as mentioned below: cd C:\Kalyani\Documents\Personal\Profile\RoadStatusCheckerClient\TflRoadStatusCheckerClient\TflRoadStatusCheckerClient\bin\Debug\net5.0
  & .\TflRoadStatusCheckerClient.exe A2
 4. The sample commands are as shown below: